-- a) Were the SDGs-related audits considered as part of the SAI's strategic objectives? - b) Were the SDGs-related audits carried out in accordance with the INTOSAI requirements? - c) To what extent does the audit report clearly describe the context of the audited subject? - d) To what extent is the audit report well-structured and drawn up?
-Does it include an effective executive summary? - e) To what extent is the audit scope clearly justified? - f) Is the audit methodology appropriately defined and followed? - g) To what extent were the audits findings, conclusions and recommendations issued logically and coherently issued, and supported by the pertinent and suitable evidence? - h) To what extent have the audit results achieved the original objectives?
+- a) Were the SDGs-related audits considered as part of the SAI's strategic objectives? - b) Were the SDGs-related audits carried out in accordance with the INTOSAI requirements?

+c) To what extent does the audit report clearly describe the context of the audited subject?

+d) To what extent is the audit report well-structured and drawn up?
+Does it include an effective executive summary?

+e) To what extent is the audit scope clearly justified?

+f) Is the audit methodology appropriately defined and followed?g) To what extent were the audits findings, conclusions and recommendations issued logically and coherently issued, and supported by the pertinent and suitable evidence?

+h) To what extent have the audit results achieved the original objectives?
 Have they provided useful information to improve public services, including those related to the accomplishment of SDGs?

+i) To what extent have the addit results achieved the original objectives?
+Have they provided useful information to improve public services, including those related to the accomplishment of SDGs?

+SAIs could obtain information related to sustainable development programs from auditees, which could include action plans, completion percentages and obstacles hindering the implementation of SDGs.
+The information so obtained could be then classified in a database, which could be updated periodically.

-i) To what extent is there enough documentary evidence on team's capacities, audit procedures, paperwork support, consultations, comments and oversight?
+procedures, paperwork support, consultations, comments and oversight?